-- The Districts Net Position increased 11.3% to \$57.8 million. - During the year the District's operating revenue increased 15.6%, while operating expenses increased 10.5%. - The District collected approximately \$413,000 in water, supplemental water and sewer capacity fees. - The District accepted offers of dedication of water and sewer improvements from developers with a Fair Market Value of approximately \$4.7 million. - The District refunded the 2003 Certificates of Participation that resulted in a present value savings of \$192,836 and a total gross savings of \$262,898. - The District issued \$9,660,000 in Certificates of Participation to fund a portion of the Supplemental Water Project Phase 1.
-The final true interest rate is 4.67% - The District established Rate Stabilization Funds for the Water, Town Sewer and Blacklake Sewer Funds.
+- The Districts Net Position increased 7.2% to \$62 million. - During the year the District's operating revenue increased 6%, while operating expenses increased 7.5%. - The District collected approximately \$525,125 in water, supplemental water and sewer capacity fees. - The District was awarded a grant of \$2.2 million to aide in construction of the Supplemental Water Project Phase 1.